Wave Rock & Aboriginal Culture

 Your trip features scenic touring through the Darling Ranges district.
 Visit historic York and travel through farmlands.

-Enjoy lunch, then take a self-guided tour of Wave Rock, visit a cave with Aboriginal paintings, see local geological land forms and the spectacle of the ancient Gnamma Holes.
+Enjoy lunch, then take a self-guided tour of Wave Rock, visit a cave with Aboriginal paintings and see local geological land forms.

 Included Meals: Lunch